timelyart/Kairos/PRODUCTION.md

 3. [Install](#install-dependencies)
 4. [Clean up](#clean-up)

+If you are on Windows you can use [build_public.bat](build_public.bat) to automate the aforementioned steps.

 ## Python file preparation
 For each python file you wish to generate C for, do the following:
 * Add it to setup.py under extension modules (both for generation and linking), e.g. `Extension('tv.tv', ['tv//tv.py'], **ext_options)` and `Extension('tv.tv', ['tv//tv.pyd'], **ext_options)`